 This goes beyond simple cleaning and can only be successful when carried out by a professional cleaning service.
 Our company takes extra steps to reduce the number of germs, bacteria, and other microorganisms in your ductwork, as well as removing debris and dirt.
 The primary goal with this type of treatment is to eradicate viruses and germs from HVAC surfaces so they don’t lead to health issues like allergies, asthma, and viruses.
 For example, certain disinfectants are known to kill nearly 100 percent of viruses, bacteria, and fungi on most surfaces in 10 minutes or less.

 Every HVAC system and home are different, but air duct sanitization should last about six months.
 If someone in your home has been ill or has suffered from a contagious illness since the last time your ductwork was cleaned, you might consider having your air ducts cleaned again.

 We believe every home and business owner should have their air ducts cleaned once a year, but don’t take out word for it.
-Educate yourself about the benefits of regular cleaning or turn to resources like the U.S. Environmental Protection Agency (EPA) for helpful information.
-According to the EPA, you might want to get your air ducts cleaned under the following conditions.
+Educate yourself about the potential benefits of regular cleaning or turn to resources like the U.S. Environmental Protection Agency (EPA) for helpful information.
+The E.P.A. recommends air ducts cleaning under the following conditions.